puppetlabs/puppet-docs/source/hiera/2.0/command_line.markdown

 ## Configuration File Location

-The Hiera command line tool looks for its configuration in `/etc/hiera.yaml`, which is different from both Puppet Enterprise and open source Puppet.
+The Hiera command line tool looks for its configuration in `/etc/puppetlabs/code/hiera.yaml`.
 You can use the `--config` argument to specify a different configuration file.
-See the documentation on Hiera's [configuration file](configuring.html#location) for notes on where to find this file depending on your Puppet version and operating system, and consider either reconfiguring Puppet to use `/etc/hiera.yaml` (Puppet 3) or set a symlink to `/etc/hiera.yaml` (Puppet 2.7).
+See the documentation on Hiera's [configuration file](configuring.html#location) for details about this file.

 ### Order of Arguments